GARMIN FENIX 5 REVIEW :: ALL THE 5 SERIES, IN DETAIL

 However then we turn to cycling.
 This image shows a dire performance of the Fenix 5X’s oHR on a MTB on an easy trail.
 It’s compared to a Suunto SPARTAN SPORT WHR (optical) which performs very well.

 And here is the same test repeated another day as I couldn’t believe it was so bad the first time.
 It’s maybe a little better for the 5X but still unusable, in my opinion.
-Click and have a look in more detail.

 Here is a slightly better cycling performance on a fairly smooth road.
 If you got this each time I’d say it was just about usable.